jevk/RCVElectionSystem/README.md

 ## Usage
 1. Install the required libraries
-2. Add candidate names to candidates.txt, each on a separate line
+2. Add candidate names to settings.json in the correct json format (see example settings.json)
-3. Set the opening and closing times in application.py on lines 14 and 15 respectively.
+3. Set the opening and closing times in settings.json in the correct json format (yet again, see example settings.json).
 The timestamps are in Unix time (seconds since the epoch).
 [Here's](https://www.unixtimestamp.com/) a useful tool for generating these timestamps
-4. If running/testing locally run application.py, otherwise run waitress_server.py
+4. If running/testing locally run application.py, otherwise run waitress_server.py or run cli.py and execute the command "start"

 ## Disclaimers
 - Currently only supports HTTP, HTTPS support is planned in the future